youngkwon02/Enhanced-library-management/docs/UseCases/UC-09_Issue E-book.md

 ## **Postconditions**

 - Actor reads E-book which his or her issues.
-- Actor can see the issued books at check issue info menu.
+- Actor can see the issued E-books at check issue info menu.
-- Database has updated the data of e-book issue.
+- Database has updated the data of E-book issue.

 ## Flow of Events for Main Success Scenario